10 Best Tactical Folding Knives for Self-Defence and Every Day Carry

 The SOG Pentagon one of the best tactical folding knives on the market

-THE BEST NEW TACTICAL FOLDING KNIVES
+THE 10 BEST TACTICAL FOLDING KNIVES

 SPECS